hilbix/ansible/README.md

 # Below is NOT YET IMPLEMENTED

-And I doubt I will not follow this plan, because .. it is a bit complicated
+And I doubt I will follow this plan, because .. it is a bit complicated.

+So curently practice has changed from this at my side, and it is likely that the outcome will not match what you read in this section.

 ## Manage the Playbooks for the VM